 What should you expect at a child’s eye exam?

-In addition to offering eye exams for adults, we offer children’s eye exams.
-This is because regular eye exams are just as vital to your child’s development and overall health as annual physicals.
+In addition to offering comprehensive eye care for adults, we offer children’s eye exams.
+This is because regular vision exams are just as vital to your child’s development and overall health as annual physicals.

 Here is what to expect at a child’s eye exam: